Emory University School of Medicine

 Mission Statement of Emory University School of Medicine

-The focus and objective is to:
+The focus and objective are to:

 - Ensure ethical and professional standards